Stock Quote

 The Company has positioned initiatives regarding human capital, which is the source of corporate value creation, as one of its priority issues and has therefore established a Chief Human Resources Officer (CHO) to promote its human resources investment strategy.

-The Company will continue to enhance its corporate value by implementing the following initiatives.
+The Company will continue to enhance its corporate value by implementing the following initiatives:

 a.
 Securing and developing human resources to support the future

-In order to enhance its development system—the source of its core competitiveness—and achieve its ongoing medium-term management objective, the Company recognizes the importance of bolstering its development workforce and enhancing productivity through investment in human capital.
-As such, in addition to continuing efforts to increase its workforce by more than 100 developers every year, the Company implemented various measures from 2022 onward to enhance its ability to recruit and retain employees, such as increasing the average annual base salary of full-time employees by 30%, establishing a more performance-linked bonus system, and introducing a stock-based compensation system for employees.
-As a result, the Company has secured 2,846 developers in its workforce as of March 31, 2025.
+As such, in addition to continuing efforts to increase its workforce by more than 100 developers every fiscal year, the Company implemented various measures to enhance its ability to recruit top talent and retain employees, such as continuously increasing the average annual base salary of full-time employees (up 38.2% compared to the fiscal year ended March 2022), operating a more performance-linked bonus system and stock-based compensation system for employees, and raising the starting monthly salary for new graduates.

 b.
 Organizing and improving the working environment

-In addition, it is focusing on cultivating a corporate culture of respect for human rights and creating a comfortable working environment while raising the awareness of its executives and employees through training and leveraging opportunities for direct dialogue between management and employees.
+In order to expand its development environment and facilities to accommodate the increasing scale of development and sophistication of technology, the Company is expanding its workforce and making growth investments, such as acquiring real estate as business assets.
+In addition, it is focusing on cultivating a corporate culture of respect for human rights and creating a comfortable working environment while raising the awareness of executives and employees through training and continuously leveraging opportunities for direct dialogue between management and employees.
 The Company will continue to focus on creating a better working environment to prevent employee turnover and increase engagement.
+Furthermore, the Company is promoting measures to maintain the well-being of employees, such as introducing multilingual counseling services and formulating guidelines to respond to abusive behavior from customers.

 c.
 Ensuring human resource diversity

-In order for the Company to further expand the number of development personnel in the future, it is necessary to create an environment in which human resources with diverse backgrounds can maximize their abilities.
+In order for the Company to further expand its development organization in the future, it is necessary to create an environment in which human resources with diverse backgrounds can maximize their abilities.
+The Company, therefore, is making efforts to secure and develop diverse human resources through recruitment and evaluation, regardless of gender, nationality, age, and other attributes.

 The Company aims to achieve the percentage of male employees taking childcare leave to at least 85%, as well as raising the gender wage gap to at least 88% by the end of March 2029, in addition to introducing a partnership system with more inclusive definitions of spouses and conducting nursing care seminars.

-As of March 31, 2025, the Company employs foreign nationals from a total of 36 different countries.
-It has therefore introduced measures for foreign national employees, such as Japanese language learning and a special leave system for them to visit their home countries.
+As of March 31, 2026, the Company employs foreign nationals hailing from a total of 37 different countries and regions.
+It has therefore strived to enhance its support measures for foreign national employees, such as Japanese language learning and a special leave system for them to visit their home countries.
+The Company will continue to promote various initiatives and establish programs to create an environment where employees from various backgrounds can flourish.

 (Reference)